-Made a big pot of Nina's favorite beef stew.
+Made a big pot of Emma's favorite beef stew.
 She must be growing again as food is on her mind pretty much all the time.
 She was finally "stuffed" after 5 bowls, an amount that would have had a genuine cowpoke buckled over in pain.

 Day 884 ~ Stop is a GoFebruary 14th, 2013

 When we had the mechanic here working on the starboard ignition problem we noticed that the stop switch no longer worked either.
 Argh!
 This is a much simpler wiring setup that the starter side, so I should be able to crack this myself.
 Just have to push 12V out to the solenoid.
 Fiddled around a while and finally figured it out.
 Started the engine, then stopped it with the switch.
 Ahh, much better.